hemangi99/Music-Recommendation-System-Using-Spotify-Dataset/README.md

 PCA is used to visualize song clusters in a two-dimensional space.

 <h3>Building Recommender System</h3>
-*Leveraging insights from clustering, a recommendation system is implemented using Spotipy, a Python client for the Spotify Web API.
+- Leveraging insights from clustering, a recommendation system is implemented using Spotipy, a Python client for the Spotify Web API.

-*Users can input songs they have listened to, and the system recommends songs with similar characteristics.
+- Users can input songs they have listened to, and the system recommends songs with similar characteristics.

-*Spotipy is used to fetch data and query Spotify's catalog for songs.
+- Spotipy is used to fetch data and query Spotify's catalog for songs.

 <h3>Installation</h3>

 pip install pandas seaborn plotly scikit-learn yellowbrick spotipy

 <h3>Usage</h3>
--Load the dataset using the provided code.
+- Load the dataset using the provided code.

--Explore the data through visualizations and analyses.
+- Explore the data through visualizations and analyses.

--Apply clustering algorithms to genres and songs.
+- Apply clustering algorithms to genres and songs.

--Build and utilize the recommendation system.
+- Build and utilize the recommendation system.